krakenjs/grumbler/README.md

 - Use ES2015 out of the box
 - Write headless Karma / Mocha tests, which run in PhantomJS and other browsers, with code coverage reports
 - Integrate with Travis CI out of the box
-- Write error free, type-safe code with ESLint, Flow Type, and Flow-Runtime
+- Write error free, type-safe code with ESLint, Flow-Type, and Flow-Runtime

 Technologies
 ------------